na-na-hi/renget/archive/imtookening.md

 # Hitogami Cards

-(Avatars might be cropped for safe posting, so I've provided links to their original art.
-You might need an account for certain links like pixiv or sankaku.
-The embed is a catbox link please use your eyes)
 Some general thoughts on each bot below.
 Contact me here, I rarely check and I (probably) don't do requests: tookenboogeyman@protonmail.com
-#Disclaimer: AWS *will* abandon character details and speech tics, and your Claude JB will have a huge effect on how these bots perform.
-Sorry but that's outside my area of expertise, you're on your own.

 **Kincső** ~2k tokens (1.1k permanent.)
 Slime girl, Secret Santa for Retard (the botmaker, but you too) A Catholic Abbess airhead who speaks like a lobotomy victim and fucking hates the Mongolians.